suyjuris/obst/README.md

 # Online BDD Simulation Tool (obst)

-Binary Decision Diagrams (BDDs, see also (Wikipedia)[https://en.wikipedia.org/wiki/Binary_decision_diagram]) are a compact way of representing sets of numbers, so that certain set operations (e.g. union, intersection, complement) can still be executed efficiently.
+Binary Decision Diagrams (BDDs, see also [Wikipedia](https://en.wikipedia.org/wiki/Binary_decision_diagram)) are a compact way of representing sets of numbers, so that certain set operations (e.g. union, intersection, complement) can still be executed efficiently.
 They are used extensively in logic synthesis as well as formal verification.

-`obst` is a web application that shows how the algorithms for constructing and operating on BDDs work on a step-by-step basis.
-You can try it out (here)[https://nicze.de/philipp/bdds].
+obst is a web application that shows how the algorithms for constructing and operating on BDDs work on a step-by-step basis.
+You can try it out [here](https://nicze.de/philipp/bdds).
 It is intended to be useful for both exploring the inner workings of BDDs interactively, as well as demonstrating the intermediate steps of a BDD computation in a classroom environment.

-As `obst` is built on WebAssembly, it requires a reasonably modern browser to run.
+As obst is built on WebAssembly, it requires a reasonably modern browser to run.
 I have tested it on both Firefox 61 and Chrome 68.
 If you want to be able to run the website offline, either grab one of the releases from the GitHub repository, or just download `index.html`, `obst.js`, and `obst.wasm` from the live version.
-Currently, `obst` only runs in a website.
+Currently, obst only runs in a website.
 If you are interested in running it as a native application over a CLI, e.g. to generated a pdf slideshow out of the animation, feel free to contact me.

-`obst` was written by Philipp Czerner in 2018.
+obst was written by Philipp Czerner in 2018.
 You can contact me via e-mail (contact@nicze.de) or on GitHub.
 Do feel free to send me any feedback, suggestions, etc., I would love to hear them!

 ## Usage instructions